DEVADARSHAN2/Mean-and-Variance/README.md

-#  Mean and variance of a discrete  distribution
+# EX-01 Mean and variance of a discrete  distribution
-# DATE:
+# DATE:225.08.23

 # Aim :